 - Go whale watching - June and July marks whale watching season in the Austral Islands south of Tahiti.
 Pods of humpback whales swim to Rurutu and Tubuai from Antarctica to bear their young and this makes for one of the most spectacular sights you are likely to see on your travels.

-- Gauguin Museum – This museum is host to many reproductions of Paul Gauguin’s paintings.
+- Visit Gauguin Museum – This museum is host to many reproductions of Paul Gauguin’s paintings.
 His colorful style brought fame to the islands and he lived out his last years here painting traditional life.
-Though not all originals, if you haven’t seen a wide collection of his works, this would be a good place to start.
+Though not all the works are originals, if you haven’t seen a wide collection of his work, this is a good place to start.

-- Ua Pou – This dry desert island has oasis-like valleys filled with tropical fruit.
-There is enough to feed more than 10 times the amount of the population.
+- Head to Ua Pou – This dry desert island has oasis-like valleys filled with tropical fruit.
+There is enough to feed more than ten times the amount of the population.
 It is just south of Nuku Hiva and is noted as an island rich in culture and arts.

 - Relax on Mataiva – Although there is little in the way of tourist ‘attractions’ on this island, there are easily accessible beaches, multiple snorkeling spots, and lots of beautiful fish.
 In the Tuamotus, you will also find a few noteworthy archaeological sites.

 - Learn about Polynesian History - Accessible from Puamau, Iipona is one of the best archaeological sites in French Polynesia.
 It’s known for its five impressive tiki figures, the tallest of which is 2.67 meters high.
 Entrance to the site is $3 USD.